theodoreOnzGit/spiceSharpFluidFlowSolver/tests/experimentalValidation/isothermalFlow/CIET_v1.0/README.md

 assume for now that it is the normal flow pattern without bypass or flow reversal.

+## stability testing

+So far, i have noted that for this setup, whenever i connect two or more pipe systems in series, the solver is unable to converge to a suitable value.
+I suspected it is because of the transition region in turbulence.

+Therefore I tried taking a shortcut: CIET mostly had flow regimes in the laminar region, therefore just use the components with fLDK correlations (ie Be = (f *L/D + K)*Re^2).

+Those don't seem to have transition regions, and do not seem to blow up when connected in series with source stepping.
+However, this is only true for lower Reynold's numbers eg 1100 and below.
+Any higher and the solver fails to converge even with source stepping.

+I therefore conclude that the system curve generating method would be best to help either solve the system of equations or get so close to the solution that the curve has sort of a linear jacobian within the vicinity of the solution.

+This leaves us with two problems.

+1. get an algorithm to help us automatically call methods within each component to help generate the Bejan number given a Re

+2. supply the pressure drops here into an initial guess for the nodes so as to help the solver converge.

 # Bibliogrpahy
 Zweibaum, N. (2015).
 Experimental Validation of Passive Safety System